Day 1 Arrive Lima

 Arrive to Lima on the flight of your choice today.
-After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located Ramada Costa del Sol Hotel.
+After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located Wyndham Costa Del Sol Airport Hotel.
 Settle into your room and rest up after your travels.
 You have an exciting trip ahead, filled with some of the wildest parts of the Amazon in existence!

 Relax this evening at the Research Center and enjoy the sounds of the rainforest as you drift off to sleep.

-Rise very early this morning to visit the Macaw Clay Lick.
-On most clear morning of the year, dozens of large macaws and hundreds of parrots congregate on this large river bank in a raucous and colorful spectacle which inspired a National Geographic cover store.
-Discretely located 150 feet from the cliff, you can observe Green-winger, Scarlet and Blue-and-Gold Macaws and several species of smaller parrots descend to ingest the nutrient-rich clay.
-Outings are at dawn when the lick is most active.
+On most clear mornings of the year dozens of large macaws and hundreds of parrots and parakeets congregate in a raucous and colorful spectacle on a cliff located near the lodge.
+This spellbinding spectacle inspired a National Geographic cover story.
+Viewing is possible on the opposite side of the Tambopata River at approximately fifty meters (165 feet) from the cliff.
+From an unobtrusive spot and with the assistance of powerful telescopes and weather permitting, you are able to observe Green-winged, Scarlet and Blue-and-gold Macaws and several species of smaller parrots and parakeets as they descend to ingest clay.
+Outings are at dawn when the clay lick is most active.

-You will retrace your river and road journey back to Puerto Maldonado, where you will board a plane and fly to Lima.
+Retrace your river and road journey back to Puerto Maldonado, where you board a plane and fly to Lima.
 With more time, extend your trip to see other areas of Peru!